Generate weighted variant sets for use in association testing, with partitioning by genomic distances as described (Fier, GenetEpidemiol, 2017).

 intersection

-Additional tables to filter through intersection (ie variants absent from intersection tables will not appear in output).
+Additional tables to filter through intersection (i.e. variants absent from intersection tables will not appear in output).
 Multiple tables should be ',' delimited.

 where

-An SQL compliant where clause to filter output; eg: "CHROM=2 AND POS between 5000 AND 50000 AND AF<0.01 AND (cadd.caddPhred>15 OR snpEff.SIFT='D')".
+An SQL compliant where clause to filter output; e.g.: "CHROM=2 AND POS between 5000 AND 50000 AND AF<0.01 AND (cadd.caddPhred>15 OR snpEff.SIFT='D')".

 weightName

-Field name for desired variant weighting, must be a column within unitTable or other intersection table.
+Field name for desired variant weighting.
+Must be a column within unitTable or other intersection table.
 Default value of 1 is equivalent to no weighting.

 posField

 Column name to take as variants position.
-Default is 'POS' which typically corresponds to genomics position.
+Default is 'POS' which typically corresponds to genomic position.
 Can be reset to use CDS or other coordinates.
 "HGVSc" is a recognized identifier and CDS coordinates will be extracted automatically.

 minTry

 Minimum number of variants in varset to perform clustering on.
 If number of variants < minTry, all variants will be returned as a single cluster.
+Defaults to 5.

 warning

 Raise a warning when clusters can't be generated?
 Defaults to TRUE.
-Defaults to 5.

 References